Vimioso

-Vimioso (/pt/), officially Town of Vimioso (Vila de Vimioso; Bila de Bumioso, /mwl/) is a town and municipality in the district of Bragança in the northern part of Portugal.
+Vimioso (/pt/), officially Town of Vimioso (Vila de Vimioso; Bila de Bumioso, /mwl/) is a town and municipality in the Tierra de Miranda, in the district of Bragança in the northern part of Portugal.
 The population in 2011 was 4,669, in an area of 481.59 km².
 It is recognised as having a significant number of Mirandese speakers.

 In 1516, Vimioso was elevated to the administrative status of a village by order of King Manual I.